difizen/libro/README.md

   - Define variables for LLMs, agents, and other dialogue objects based on Langchain, which can be directly used in Prompt Cells.
   - Extend your own models based on libro-ai.

+For more details, please refer to [prompt cell manual](./apps/docs/docs/manual/prompt-cell.md)。

   ![image](./apps/docs/public/prompt_cell.gif)

 ### Sql Cell

 - Supports interaction capabilities for executing SQL commands.
 - Connect to SQL databases to write SQL code directly in the notebook.

+For more details, please refer to [sql cell manual](./apps/docs/docs/manual/sql-cell.md)。

   ![image](./apps/docs/public/sql_cell.gif)